 Court costs include a state duty for various matters, including filing an action with the court.
-Subject to certain exceptions, State duty is paid when:
+Subject to certain exceptions, State duty is paid when: $^{76}$

-- Filing an application - Filing an application for joinder of third parties - Filing an application to determine l egally significant facts - Filing an application for a court order - Lodging an appeal (to the appellate or cassational courts)
+- Filing an application

+- Filing an application for joinder of third parties

+- Filing an application to determine legally significant facts

+- Filing an application for a court order

+- Lodging an appeal (to the appellate or cassational courts)

-State duty is calculated based on the amount
+- 69. Article 63.4, Law "On the Constitutional Court".

+- 70. Article 130, Constitution of the Republic of Azerbaijan, adopted by Constitutional Referendum on 12 November 1995.

+- 71. Article 130, Constitution

+- 72. Article 40, Civil Procedure Code.

+- 73. Article 39, Civil Procedure Code.

+- 74. Article 12, Civil Procedure Code.

-Article 76.2, Civil Procedure Code.
+- 75. Article 76.2, Civil Procedure Code.

+- 76. Article 108, Civil Procedure Code.

-of the claim.
+State duty is calculated based on the amount of the claim.
 In general, state duties vary from AZN 10 to approx. AZN 40 and may only be paid via electronic payment systems.

-When lodging appeals and cassational complaints, the amount of state duty payable is up to 50% of the State duty established for the application to the court of first instance.
+When lodging appeals and cassational complaints, the amount of state duty payable is up to 50% of the State duty established for the application to the court of first instance. $^{78}$